 Leashing yourself to your skis in the backcountry has benefits and drawbacks.
 If you are prone to yard sales and subsequent difficulty finding your skis, it can be a good idea to tie yourself in.
 If you are prone to getting caught in avalanches and swimmi..

 Moving Dynafit bindings from one ski to another often requires a brake change to accommodate the new width.
 Brakes can also get damaged.
-Please note ► "Some of the Dynafit brakes listed below the line" are priced individually so you will need two in the f..
+Please note ► The Dynafit brakes listed below the line are priced individually so you will need two if switching skis ..